laj07/econ-ml-portfolio/README.md

 These aren't toy datasets.
 Each experiment targets a real gap in open-source economic tooling:

-**Economic Complexity** — The product space (Hidalgo & Hausmann 2009) is one of the most cited ideas in development economics.
+**Economic Complexity** : The product space (Hidalgo & Hausmann 2009) is one of the most cited ideas in development economics.
 The World Bank and IMF use ECI as a growth predictor.
 Almost no open-source GNN implementations exist on this data.

-**Central Bank NLP** — Monetary policy language moves bond markets and FX rates.
+**Central Bank NLP** : Monetary policy language moves bond markets and FX rates.
 The standard open-source tool is still a keyword list from 2011.
-Fine-tuned language models beat it by over 20 F1 points — but no clean multi-bank public implementation existed.
+Fine-tuned language models beat it by over 20 F1 points, but no clean multi-bank public implementation existed.

-**GDP Nowcasting** — In low-income countries, official GDP is released 6–18 months late.
+**GDP Nowcasting** : In low-income countries, official GDP is released 6–18 months late.
 High-frequency signals (nighttime lights, Google Trends, inflation) can fill the gap.
 This experiment provides a reproducible open baseline the IMF's Statistics Department actively calls for.

-**Informal Economy Detection** — The informal sector is 30–60% of GDP in many developing countries yet invisible in national accounts.
+**Informal Economy Detection** : The informal sector is 30–60% of GDP in many developing countries yet invisible in national accounts.
 VIIRS satellite luminosity is a rare external proxy.
 Positive model residuals serve as a data-driven informality measure.

-**Labour Market Mismatch** — Skills mismatch drives structural unemployment but traditional measurement requires expensive surveys.
-Embedding job postings and skills taxonomies in a shared semantic space makes it quantifiable at scale — directly useful for education policy.
+**Labour Market Mismatch** : Skills mismatch drives structural unemployment but traditional measurement requires expensive surveys.
+Embedding job postings and skills taxonomies in a shared semantic space makes it quantifiable at scale, directly useful for education policy.

 ---